Supermartingales as Radon-Nikodym densities and related measure extensions: Multiplicative decomposition of a supermartingale

-We remark that \cite{Yoeurp1976} does not mention a condition that corresponds to $D \equiv D^{\rho_0}$ in the formulation of Th\'eor\`eme~3.9.
+We remark that \citet{Yoeurp1976} does not mention a condition that corresponds to $D \equiv D^{\rho_0}$ in the formulation of Th\' eor\`eme~3.9.
 However, simple counterexamples illustrate that such a condition is needed to obtain uniqueness of the processes $M$ and $D$.

-Both \cite{Yoeurp1976} and \citet{Jacod_1978} assume that the filtration $(\F_t)_{t \ge 0}$ satisfies the usual conditions.
-However, if $({\F}^P_t)_{t \ge 0}$ denotes the filtration obtained by augmenting $ (\F_t)_{t \ge 0}$ with all $P$--null sets in the completion of the sigma algebra $\F$, then by Remark~I.1.37 in \cite{JacodS}, for each $({\F}^P_t)_{t \ge 0}$--supermartingale $G$ there exists an $(\F_t)_{t \ge 0}$--supermartingale $\widetilde{G}$ such that $G$ and $\widetilde{G}$ are indistinguishable.
-Similarly, for each $(\F^P_t)_{t \ge 0}$--predictable process there exists an indistinguishable process which is $(\F_t)_{t\ge 0}$--predictable; see Lemma I.2.17 in \cite{JacodS}.
-Since $Z$ and $M$ in Proposition~\ref{p:mult dec} are supermartingales, and since $D$ is predictable, we therefore do not need to require $(\F_t)_{t \ge 0}$ to be complete.
+Both \citet{Yoeurp1976} and \citet{Jacod1978} assume that the filtration $(\F_t)_{t \ge0}$ satisfies the usual conditions.
+However, using the observations made in Appendix~\ref{Afiltration}, we can easily dispense with that assumption.

-For another multiplicative decomposition of a given nonnegative supermartingale, see also Theorem~4.2 and Remark~4.5 in \citet{Penner_2013}.
+For another multiplicative decomposition of a given nonnegative supermartingale, see also Theorem~4.2 and Remark~4.5 in \citet {Penner2013}.
 In that decomposition, however, the nonincreasing process $D$ is not necessarily predictable.